identification-resources/catalog/README.md

 ## Current intentions

 Proof-of-concept of an application that selects the right key for you (and gives you the other options as well, of course).
+The entries in the catalog are mainly focused on Europe right now, but content for the US is welcome (see [contributing](#contributing)).

 ## Future roadmap